kayelet/docker-mysql-python/README.md

   - main.py: main program; runs SQL files on the MYSQL database
   - app.py: runs the Flask app
   - database.py: contains the Database class with properties and methods run by the main.py script
-  - Dockerfile: builds the mysql_flask_app container
+  - Dockerfile: builds the mysql_python_app container
   - requirements: contains list of Python required libraries
   - templates/
     - index.html: represents the HTML page shown in the Flask base URL http://localhost:5000

 db/
-  - init.sql: initializes the mysql_db container by creating database 'mysql_db' and creating SQL_RUN_LOG table.
+  - init.sql: initializes the MYSQL DB as mentioned above.

 sqls/
   - sql_run_log_0.sql: in case table is dropped, this file creating it will be the first to run by main.py